 HPI is the oldest vehicle history checking organisation in the UK and was founded in 1938.
 The company was created to help car buyers make a wise purchase.
-HPI’s primary purpose was to prevent private buyers from purchasing a car that had outstanding finance (higher purchase HP.)
+HPI’s primary purpose was to prevent private buyers from purchasing a car that had outstanding finance (hire purchase HP.)
 HPI was the first of its kind to provide such a service.

 What is an HPI check?

 An HPI check produces a vehicle specific report on a cars history.
-A vehicle check can uncover if: – A vehicle has any outstanding finance on it including higher purchase, lease purchase and personal contact hire.
+A vehicle check can uncover if: – A vehicle has any outstanding finance on it including higher purchase, lease purchase and personal contract hire.
 There are disastrous consequences for car buyers as outstanding finance agreements and debts are legally binding and will transfer directly to the new car owner.

 How does HPI work?

 After entering a vehicle registration number and mileage into the HPI database a search is carried out using a variety of sources including: – DVLA (Driver Vehicle Licensing Agency), SMMT (Society of Motor Manufacturers & Traders, The National Police Register, The Association of British Insurers and other finance companies.

 What does HPI cover?